Perl::Critic::Config - The final derived Perl::Critic configuration, combined from any profile file and command-line parameters.

 Severity values are integers ranging from 1 (least severe) to 5 (most

 severe).
 The default is 5.
-For a given -profile
+For a given -profile, decreasing the

 redefine the severity level for any Policy in their .perlcriticrc